rique777xl/adla/README.md

 pip install numpy==1.24.3
 pip install pandas==2.0.3
 pip install scikit-learn==1.3.0
-pip install tensorflow==2.10.0 # or a compatible version with Keras 2.10 pip install keras==2.10.0 pip install requests # For communication with the Gemini API

-Note: The specific versions of numpy, pandas, and scikit-learn are important to ensure compatibility with TensorFlow and Keras versions.
+pip install tensorflow==2.15.0
+pip install keras==2.15.0
+pip install requests

 Next Steps
 The goal is that, after extensive training with simulated data and, subsequently, with real game data such as Axie Infinity, Adla will become a robust and autonomous tool for managing game economies.
 The open-source nature of the project will allow community collaboration in defining and refining economic goals, making Adla adaptable to various game scenarios.